County-call prep

 Different offices may handle planning, zoning, building, septic, floodplain, roads, records, tax, and utilities.
 A checklist helps you ask better questions without assuming approval.

-• Start with Parcel/APN, intended use, county, map link, and exact questions.
+• Start with Parcel/APN, county, state, map link, intended use, and listing claims to verify.

 • Ask Which office verifies zoning, access, septic, floodplain, roads, permits, records, taxes, and utilities?